SchokiCoder/book_modern_c/src/12_include.md

 - intstuff.h
 - floatstuff.h

-Now within "main.c" we include the two headers but "intstuff.h" also includes "floatstuff.h".
+Within "main.c" we include the two headers, but "intstuff.h" also includes "floatstuff.h".
 So we end up with the content of "floatstuff.h" being in "main.c" twice.
 This is not good and will not be accepted by the compiler, because the content